 Have California Native American tribes traditionally and culturally affiliated with the project area requested consultation pursuant to Public Resources Code section 21080.3.1?
-If so, is there a plan for consultation that includes,
+If so, is there a plan for consultation that includes, for example, the determination of significance of impacts to tribal cultural resources, procedures regarding confidentiality, etc.?

-confide entiality, etc.

 No

-GENER RAL CONSIDERATIONS:
+GENERAL CONSIDERATIONS:

-1. Does it appear that any environmental feature of the project will generate significant public concern or controversy?
-Yes No

-Nature of concern(s): Enter concern(s).

-2. Will the project require approval or permits by agencies other than the County? ☐ Yes ☐ No
+1. Does it appear that any environmental feature of the project will generate significant public concern or controversy? \square Yes \square No Nature of concern(s): 2.
+Will the project require approval or permits by agencies other than the County? ☐ Yes ☐ No Agency name(s): 3.
+Is the project within the Sphere of Influence, or within two miles, of any city?
+Yes No City:

-Agency name(s): Enter agency name(s).

-3. Is the project within the Sphere of Influence, or within two miles, of any city?
-Yes No

-City: Lathrop, Manteca